-Parkland Memorial Hospital
+Parkland Health & Hospital System

 - Neonatal Intensive Care Unit: Since 1974, the Neonatal Intensive Care Unit (NICU) at Parkland Memorial Hospital has been providing exceptional and comprehensive care to critically ill newborns.
 This was the first NICU in Dallas County and is the largest Level III unit in the region.
-Our 98-bed unit averages ~1,400 admissions annually, almost 100 admissions a month.
-Our staff consists of a collaborative team of physicians, nurses and support staff who are all highly experienced in caring for a wide array of neonatal disorders both medical and surgical.
+Our 98-bed unit averages about1,400 admissions annually, almost 100 admissions a month.
+Our staff consists of a collaborative team of physicians, nurses, and support staff who are all highly experienced in caring for a wide array of neonatal disorders both medical and surgical.
 Working closely with our highly skilled colleagues in the maternal-fetal medicine department, we are able to provide exceptional care both before and after birth.
 This teamwork has resulted in one of the lowest mortality rates in the country.
 Learn more about the Parkland NICU.

-- Labor and Delivery: We provide a unique and highly trained neonatal resuscitation team who attend more than 300 high-risk deliveries a month and have the capability to deliver cutting-edge delivery room care in even the most complex cases, including EXIT (Ex Utero Intrapartum Treatment) procedures.
+- Labor and Delivery: We provide a unique and highly trained neonatal resuscitation team that attends more than 300 high-risk deliveries a month and have the capability to deliver cutting-edge delivery room care in even the most complex cases, including EXIT (Ex Utero Intrapartum Treatment) procedures.
 Under the direction of Myra Wyckoff, M.D., an internationally acclaimed physician in neonatal resuscitation research, the labor and delivery faculty provide a very unique resuscitation rotation for fellows, residents, and medical students, which includes exposure to a computerized patient simulator, participation in resuscitation research, review of the literature, and attendance at high risk deliveries.

-- Low Birth Weight Clinic: The Low Birth Weight Clinic provides comprehensive medical and psychosocial treatment through intensive intervention, education, social services, and developmental testing for high risk infants born at Parkland Memorial Hospital from birth to age three.
+- Low Birth Weight Clinic (THRIVE at Children's): The Low Birth Weight (THRIVE) Clinic provides comprehensive medical and psychosocial treatment through intensive intervention, education, social services, and developmental testing for high-risk infants from birth to age 5.
 Learn more about the services provided by the Low Birth Weight Clinic.